ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 ### optimal static ordering

-A theoretical construct defining the best static (non-changing) order in which to place a collection of records so as to minimize the number of records [visited](#visit){.term}
+A theoretical construct defining the best static (non-changing) order in which to place a collection of records so as to minimise the number of records [visited](#visit){.term}
 by a series of sequential searches.
-It is a useful concept for the purpose of defining a theoretical optimum against which to compare the performance for a [self-organizing list heuristic]{.term}.
+It is a useful concept for the purpose of defining a theoretical optimum against which to compare the performance for a [self-organising list heuristic]{.term}.

-### optimization problem
+### optimisation problem

 Any problem where there are a (typically large) collection of potential solutions, and the goal is to find the best solution.
 An